Iionsroar/Certificate-Generator/README.md

 ![Wireframe-2](https://github.com/yulyen/certificate_generator/blob/LAdevelop/wireframe-2.png)

-## To Do
+## TO DO
+1. Hide edit-certificate button, show only when the user has supplied the certificate template and the certificate image

-#### I. Edit Certificate
+#### I. Edit-Certificate
-~~- '#placeholder' modal --> '#edit-certificate' modal~~

-~~- '#edit-certificate' --> use slider.js file to store functions related to editing certificate~~

-- '#edit-certificate' ~~--> add to generatePreview function: option to specify textAlign of canvas text (reference: https://www.w3schools.com/tags/tryit.asp?filename=tryhtml5_canvas_textalign)~~
-                      ~~--> edit button group, see bulma docs~~
+1. Setup font family setting
+2. Setup font style setting
+3. When all names are removed, restore default settings for certificate name text (global variables, i.e. window.font_family)
+4. If changes are made in the editing box (window/ modal), and the user clicks at the background or at the close button, prompt for confirmation

+*messy additional info
 - '#edit-certificate.modal': #apply-changes.button
     --> run generatePreview for both previews using window.width_and_height_of_template --> open modal  -> make changes, save   -> store current h and v values to window.edit_h_val and etc.
                     -> make changes, cancel -> revert to previous state, the preview and check if the other one also needs -> if previous state is from default (generatePreview), run generatePreview for both edit-cert modal AND card2 w/ the function only differing in the imgSelector parameter
-                                                                        -> if previous state is from saved (if global variables for edit_v_and_h are present), run generatePreview for both preview using the stored window.edit-h-and-v variables to generate previews, each w/ diff imgSelector param
+                                                                        ->aasaksjaksaa if previous state is from saved (if global variables for edit_v_and_h are present), run generatePreview for both preview using the stored window.edit-h-and-v variables to generate previews, each w/ diff imgSelector param

-- '#edit-certificate.modal': #close-edit.button --> close + prompt
-                           : background --> close + prompt

-~~- window h and v values --> change to percentage, to be applicable for final generation~~

-- home.html: add label+input for font-slider, add dropdown font selection, add button group for fontstyle
-- certgen_functions.js: add parameters, use parameters in canvas drawing, visualize how the function is called across files
-- all: update use of generatePreview with correct parameters

-#### I. Generate Certificates
+#### II.
+Generate Certificates
-- #generate.button click
+1. Upon #generate.button click:
-    --> create function for generating high quality certificates, using the settings in edit certificate
+    --> call function for generating high quality certificates, using the global variables for the text styling

-ACTIVE COMMENT - currently editing

-DATA STRUCTURE
-THESIS CLASS
-- title property
-- SN list property
-- adviser property
-- course list property

-theses = {'title': {, 'SNs': , 'adviser': , 'courses': }, }

-- column 1, for identifying rows with student records get row numbers to inspect

-- column 3, for the SNs

-- column 5, for the course

-- column 6, for the adviser

-- column 7, for the title

-1. iterate through row numbers:
-    a. theses.setdefault(GETTitle, {'SNs': [], 'adviser': GETAdviser, 'courses': []})
-    b. append SN to title
-    c. append course to title